csheldonhess/reporting-on-congress/README.md

 # reporting-on-congress
-What has Congress passed and not passed, lately? hey
+What has Congress passed and not passed, lately?
+(This is still a work in progress.
+Have a look at output.txt for now.)